RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 *** There may be some location timestamps which are outside the requested range.
 These indicate the best position of the station, and the station has not moved since the timestamp of the best location.

-_station_ids_

-`station_ids` is a list, set, or tuple of station IDs as strings to filter on.
+_station_ids:_ a list, set, or tuple of station IDs as strings to filter on.
 If `None` or not given, will return all IDs that match the other filter criteria.
 The default value is `None`.

 _Examples:_